A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: Proofs for Tabular Markov Games

 As is shown in \citet{jin2021v}, the Follow-the-Regularized-Leader (FTRL) algorithm satisfies the assumption with bounds $\xi(B, t, \log (1 / \delta)) \leq O(\sqrt{H B\log (B / \delta) / t})$ and $\Xi(B, t, \log (1 / \delta)) \leq O(\sqrt{H B t \log (B / \delta)})$.
 And we will use FTRL as the subroutine in our algorithm.

-For two-player general sum Markov game, we let the two players run Algorithm \ref{alg:vlearning} independently.
-Each player will uses her own set of bonus that depends on the number of her actions.
+For two-player general sum Markov games, we let the two players run Algorithm \ref{alg:vlearning} independently.
+Each player will use her own set of bonus that depends on the number of her actions.
 We have the following theorem for the regret of multi-batched V-learning.

 \begin{theorem} Suppose we choose subroutine ADV\_BANDIT\_UPDATE as FTRL.
 For any $\delta \in(0,1)$ and $K \in \mathbb{N}$, let $\iota=\log (H S A K / \delta)$.
 Choose learning rate $\alpha_t$ and bonus $\left\{\beta (t)\right\}_{t=1}^K$ as $\beta (t)=c \cdot \sqrt{H^3 A \iota / t}$ so that $\sum_{i=1}^t \alpha_t^i \beta (i)=\Theta\left(\sqrt{H^3 A \iota / t}\right)$ for any $t \in[K]$, where $A=\max_i A_i$ Then, with probability at least $1-\delta$, after running Algorithm for $K$ episodes, we have